 Corrie of Bonhard

 (click here for other Winter maps).
-His parents Charles (b.
+James Scott's parents, Charles (b.
 1768) and Jean Esplin (b.
-1772) Winter were living in Bonhard.
-Parish records show an Alexander Winter living in Doll having a son Charles, probably James’ grandfather born in 1731.
+1772) Winter lived in Bonhard.
+Parish records show an Alexander Winter living in Doll having a son Charles, probably James’ grandfather, born in 1731.
 Doll is in the River South Esk valley, just north of the village of Clova.
-There is a marker in the Kirkton of Clova remembering Janet and her husband Alexander Robbie’s family.
+There is a marker in the Kirkton of Clova remembering his sister, Janet, and her husband Alexander Robbie’s family.

 James, 32, a gardener, and Ann Crane, 23, (1806-?) were married 20 December 1829, in Airlie, Angus, Scotland.
 Airlie s about 15 miles from Glen Clova.
 They were probably farm servants as were most others in the parish according to records from 1790s and 1843.
 Ann was born in Glenkindie in Aberdeenshire north of the River South Esk valley.
 James and/or his father may have worked on the estate of Patrick Murray, suggested by the choice of this name for his youngest son.
 They started their family while living in Airlie.
 The parish records show the christening of their first child, Janet, in 1830 in “Lindertis”, which is about seven miles from Airlie.